The Hissing of Summer Lawns

 The Hissing of Summer Lawns is the seventh studio album by the Canadian singer-songwriter Joni Mitchell, released in November 1975 on Asylum Records.
 It continues the jazz-influenced sound of Mitchell's previous album, Court and Spark, with more unconventional and experimental material.
-It features synthesizers such as the Moog and ARP, sampling, backing from the jazz-rock groups the L.A.
-Express and the Jazz Crusaders, and contributions from James Taylor, David Crosby, and Graham Nash.
+Featuring backing from members of jazz-rock groups L.A.
+Express and The Crusaders, with additional contributions from James Taylor, David Crosby, and Graham Nash.
+It also introduced synthesizers (Moog and ARP) to Mitchell's work for the first time, as well as experimenting with sampling.

 The lyrics focus on women's experiences with patriarchal norms, male dominance, and suburban life, as well as on culture and the music industry.
 As with many of her albums, Mitchell created the cover art.
 It depicts a painting of a group of men carrying a large snake superimposed over the Beverly Hills suburbs; Mitchell's house is shaded in blue.

 While it did not spawn a major hit single like its predecessor, The Hissing of Summer Lawns reached number 4 in the US and remains Mitchell's last top-10 album.
 "In France They Kiss on Main Street", the only single, reached number 66 on the Billboard Hot 100.

 The Hissing of Summer Lawns initially received negative reviews, with critics finding the jazz stylings a disservice to Mitchell's lyrics and comparing it negatively to Court and Spark.
 However, it later became one of her most acclaimed works.
 It appeared at number 258 in Rolling Stones 2020 edition of its list of the 500 greatest albums of all time, and at number 217 in the third edition of Colin Larkin's All Time Top 1000 Albums in 2000.